Dr. Justin Marchegiani, DC, Contributor

 So iodine, tyrosine, iron, and your B vitamins are really important for energy, for making the Krebs cycle go around.
 Vitamin C is a really important antioxidant and helps the adrenals as well.
 Vitamin D is really important for immune function.
 A lot of people with Hashimoto’s and hypothyroid autoimmune issues tend to have a vitamin D polymorphism at the receptor site of the vitamin D receptor, and they need higher levels of vitamin D, 70 to 100.
 So be very mindful if you have an autoimmune thyroid.
 Make sure your vitamin D levels are up at 70 to 100, just to make sure you have that therapeutic immune balancing effect.

 We already talked about the nutrients needed for our T4 to T3 and that selenium is essential also for the autoimmune effects of helping to neutralize the hydrogen peroxide into water.
 Zinc is also very important for thyroid conversion.
 Zinc is also essential for sex hormone production, making testosterone essentially, and then also it’s an important building block for making hydrochloric acid.
 If our hydrochloric acid levels aren’t adequate enough, we won’t keep a nice, low pH in the stomach.
 If we don’t have that nice, low pH, we won’t be able to break down protein and fat adequately and we’ll have a harder time ionizing minerals.
 We need to ionize minerals and hit them with hydrochloric acid, so we can then take them into our blood so they’re not like rocks floating in our bloodstream.
 We actually need to ionize them so they’re absorbable.
-If we have issues with these nutrients, we may see other problems in the thyroid hormone chain that could be happening as well.Adrenals are profound and important for activation of thyroid hormone, because if we’re under… Click To Tweet
+If we have issues with these nutrients, we may see other problems in the thyroid hormone chain that could be happening as well.Adrenals are profound and important for activation of thyroid hormone, because if we’re under adrenal stress, that can increase reverse-T3 levels.
+Click To Tweet

 Thyroid autoimmunity is a big issue—40% of people that test for thyroid autoimmunity actually are a false negative.
 This means they come back negative, but they may still have a positive thyroid autoimmune condition.
 So make sure you get your thyroid looked at either by palpation and/or by ultrasound just to make sure there are no nodules or inflammation in the thyroid that could be caused by Hashimoto’s.
 So outside of that, if you have a thyroid issue, nutritional issue or neurotransmitter issue that could be affecting your thyroid, and you’re not quite sure of the next step to take, click here to schedule a consult with me to dig deeper or get my Thyroid Hormone Balancing Series for more information on how you can get your thyroid back into balance.
 There is a strong brain, thyroid and adrenal connection.